betamaxteam/betamax/index.md

 ### Recording and playback

-Betamax will record to the current tape when it intercepts any HTTP request with a combination of method and URI that does not match anything that is already on the tape.
-If a recorded interaction with the same method and URI _is_ found then the proxy does not forward the request to the target URI but instead returns the previously recorded response to the requestor.
+Betamax will record to the current tape when it intercepts any HTTP request that does not match anything that is already on the tape.
+If a matching recorded interaction _is_ found then the proxy does not forward the request to the target URI but instead returns the previously recorded response to the client.

-In future it will be possible to match recorded interactions based on criteria other than just method and URI.
+### Matching requests

+By default recorded interactions are matched based on the _method_ and _URI_ of the request.
+For most scenarios this is adequate.
+However, you can modify the matching behaviour by specifying a _match_ argument on the `@Betamax` annotation.
+Any combination of instances of the `betamax.MatchRule` enum can be used.
+If multiple rules are used then only a recorded interaction that matches all of them will be played back. `MatchRule` options are:

+* `method`: the request method, _GET_, _POST_, etc.
+* `uri`: the full URI of the request target.
+This includes any query string.
+* `host`: the host of the target URI.
+For example the host of `http://search.twitter.com/search.json` is `search.twitter.com`.
+* `path`: the path of the target URI.
+For example the host of `http://search.twitter.com/search.json` is `/search.json`.
+* `port`: the port of the target URI.
+* `query`: the query string of the target URI.
+* `fragment`: the fragment of the target URI. i.e. anything after a `#`.
+* `headers`: the request headers.
+If this rule is used then _all_ headers on the intercepted request must match those on the previously recorded request.

 ### Tape modes